maratbn/LoginRequirePress/readme.txt

   Plugin will still allow unauthenticated downloading of site's feeds, but will filter out all login-requiring posts from the feed listings.

-  Plugin will filter out login-requiring posts from search result page listings when the user is not logged in.
+  Plugin will protect the titles and contents of login-requiring posts in search result page listings when the user is not logged in.
+The titles / contents will be replaced by text "[Post title / content protected by LoginRequirePress.
+Login to see the title / content.]"

 Technical summary: